List of FAQs related to Admission to Marymount Manhattan College

 Our classes average about 18, with the largest class being only about 30.
 Some programs cap classes at 10 or 12.
-MMC does not have any large lecture halls and professors teach all classes instead of teaching or graduate assistants as in many large universities.
-The student to faculty ratio is 18:1.
+MMC professors teach all classes rather than teaching or graduate assistants as in many large universities.
+The student to faculty ratio is 11:1.

 Will I fit in?

 MMC is a very diverse student body with students from many different ethnic backgrounds, parts of the country and world, religions, lifestyles, and interests.
 The College is a microcosm of New York City itself as we embrace diversity in every way.
 In addition, our students tend to be very independent, driven, curious, civically and socially concerned, and especially creative.
 We do not have a traditional campus as we are located on the bustling island of Manhattan, so we are not for everyone.
 But, for a small group of students, we are a perfect fit.
 For more information about our students and atmosphere, learn about our Campus Community & Organizations, Religious & Spiritual Support, and Campus Climate Index.

 Do most of your students major in Theatre and Dance?

 While we have a very robust and international reputation for outstanding programs in the performing arts, the majority of our students are not in these disciplines.
 And, all students pursue the Liberal Arts curriculum regardless of major.
 About 45% of our students are pursuing Theatre and Dance majors, while 55% are in all other programs from Business to Social Science, Humanities to Natural Science, and Fine Arts.
 In fact, Communication Arts is the largest single major at MMC.

 How do I get from campus to the residence hall?